BattletechModders/ModTek/README.md

 Installation of ModTek is straightforward for windows.
 You download the `ModTek.zip` file and extract it.

 1. Download the [latest stable release from github](https://github.com/BattletechModders/ModTek/releases).
-1. Extract the contents of the zip to `BATTLETECH\` so that the `Mods\` folder in the zip appears as `BATTLETECH\Mods\` and the Doorstop files (winhttp.dll etc..) appear directly under `BATTLETECH\`.
+1. Extract the contents of the zip to `BATTLETECH\` so that the `Mods\` folder in the zip appears as `BATTLETECH\Mods\` and the [UnityDoorstop](https://github.com/NeighTools/UnityDoorstop) files (winhttp.dll etc..) appear directly under `BATTLETECH\`.

-> **Warning**
+> **Note**
-> `BATTLETECH\Mods\` is in game installation folder NOT in `Documents\My Games\`
+> `BATTLETECH\` refers to the installation folder where `BattleTech.exe` can be found.

-On game startup, ModTek decorates the version number found in the bottom left corner of the main menu with "/W MODTEK".
+On game startup, ModTek decorates the version number found in the bottom left corner of the main menu with `/W MODTEK`.
 If you don't see this something has gone wrong.

 ## Linux

-The zip contains UnityDoorstop script `run.sh` and libraries to run the game with.
+The zip contains the UnityDoorstop script `run.sh` and libraries to run the game with.

 ### Wine